 (Haitians: returning to Africa…?
 The iPINIONS Journal, February 12, 2010)

 I see no point is waxing too indignant, or at length, about this admittedly shocking turn of events.
 For the reign of terror Francois “Papa Doc” Duvalier and his son Baby Doc exerted over Haiti for 29 years is all too well documented.

 But, given that last year’s earthquake raised Haiti’s misery index higher than it has ever been, it’s worth noting that trading on the misery of the Haitian people was the only plan for economic development the Duvaliers ever implemented.
 Accordingly, foreign aid (from governments, humanitarian organizations, and religious groups) became the primary source of national income – none of which found its way to the poor.

 This was the genocidal legacy Baby Doc left behind.
 It was implemented so insidiously, however, that “Le Misere”(selling the misery – as Duvalierist insider Elizabeth Abbott-Namphy refers to it) remains the country’s only source of national income even to this day.
 And, of course, Mother Nature only reinforced this last year with her devastating earthquake.

-Theories abound about why Baby Doc returned – ranging from it being pursuant to a political plot orchestrated by the U.S. and France, to a desperate attempt by him to fulfill a condition Swiss banking authorities have placed on the release of what remains of his ill-gotten gains.
+Theories abound about Baby Doc’s return – ranging from it being pursuant to a political plot orchestrated by the U.S. and France, to a desperate attempt to fulfill a condition Swiss banking authorities have placed on the release of what remains of his ill-gotten gains.

 All the same, I applaud Haitian authorities for launching an immediate investigation to hold him to account not just for the violent crimes his dreaded Tonton Macoutes executed, but also for the financial crimes he perpetrated.

-I just hope he stays alive long enough to face the judge before he faces his maker.
+I just hope he stays alive long enough to face the judge before he meets his maker.